Icyconfusion/Ultiprint/journal.md

 Then I thought about the enclosure.
 In my research, I found polycarbonate is often mounted to the profiles to form the enclosure, so that is most likely the route I will take.

+**Log 2**
+1/3/26
+3 hours

+Kept working on the assembly.
+Originally, I had planned to essentially make a cube out of profiles, though now i have moved the vertical posts down to create feet for the printer.
+Additionally, I researched materials for the enclosure, as polycarbonate seemed kind of expensive.
+I cam across ACM (Aluminium composite metal).
+This gives it a clean, metal look.
+For the top, bottom, and side panels, I will use ACM.
+But for the door, I will use polycarbonate to be able to see the print.
+The door will be mounted on hinges, and panels will be mounted using T nuts.

+I also started working on the Z axis.
+To get 3 point Auto-bed levelling, I have one z motor in each corner.
+Each motor is connected to a leadscrew to drive the bed.
+I made the bracket to mount them to the T nuts.
+I now just need to add the mechansim for the nut block to attach to the bed.
+In research, I found that similar systems e.g ratrig use steel balls and rods in a coupling to mount the bed, so I might try that.